dash0hq/dash0-operator/CONTRIBUTING.md

 * `test-resources/bin/test-roundtrip-02-operator-cr-aum.sh`: Deploys the operator to `dash0-operator-system`, then the
   Dash0 custom resource to namespace `test-namespace`, and finally an application under monitoring to the namespace `test-namespace`.
 This is a test scenario for instrumenting _new_ workloads at deploy time via the admission webhook.
-* `test-resources/bin/test-roundtrip-03-aum-cr-operator.sh`: This is the same as `test-roundtrip-01-aum-operator-cr.sh`,
-  with the minor difference that the custom resource is deployed to the target namespace before the operator is deployed.
 * `test-resources/bin/test-cleanup.sh`: This script removes all resources created by the other scripts. **You should always this script after running any of the other scripts, when you are done with your tests, otherwise the e2e tests will fail the next time you start them.** Note that all above the scripts call this script at the beginning, so